It's shaping up to be a HUGE ride this year and we all look forward to this EPIC adventure riding across this historical trail.

 Please bookmark our webpage and check back for regular updates.

 Please note we will be adding updated information as the 2017 Ride Planning has begun!
 You must be a current Member to receive our Monthly Newsletters which provide current club topics and information.
 Please review your Newsletter.
 You can also access it via our Newsletters Page.
 The Password is provided to Members upon payment of Membership dues.
 Membership extends from January 1st through the year.
 You are required to be a current Member to participate in the Annual JWPWR Cross State Ride.
 Membership forms(click to open .pdf) can be printed off and mailed with payment to the address on the form OR paid through our Club Payments Page.
 The links and information is also listed below.

-Our next club Meeting will be at 7pm on November 1, 2016.
-Please note the correction from the Newsletter date.
+Our next club Meeting will be at MARCH 4, 2017 11:00a at Los Cabos in North Bend. <Click to visit Calendar for address and directions> Please note the correction from the Newsletter date.
 See our calendar for address, directions, and link to Map.
 If you would like to order a meal, please plan to arrive at 6pm so the restaurant can serve your meal before the meeting begins.
 It also gives us a chance to sit and visit before the Meeting.